 IFRS 9 addresses the classification, measurement and recognition of financial assets and financial liabilities.
 It replaces the guidance in IAS 39: 'Financial instruments' that relates to the classification and measurement of financial instruments.
-The standard became effective for the reporting period beginning on 13 November 2018.
+The standard became effective for the annual reporting period beginning on 1 April 2018.